andsontan/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

 :index:`\ <single: Database; Repairing Your PostgreSQL>` :index:`\ <single: Repairing Your PostgreSQL Database>`

-The same considerations apply as for :ref:`RepairingMySQL`.
 Consult the PostgreSQL documents for how to repair the database.

 For Bareos specific problems, consider using :ref:`bareos-dbcheck` program.